Information for COP 29 participants (A-Z)

 (except Sunday, 17 November – conference premises closed all day)

 Kindly note that requests for meetings to be held on the first day of the conference (11 November) will be accepted electronically from 28 October to 9 November 2024.
-Completed MRA forms (link will be provided in due course) may be sent by email to meetingrequest@unfccc.int.
+Completed MRA forms may be sent by email to meetingrequest@unfccc.int.

 The MRA team will track your request and issue notifications/confirmations by 9 November 2024 at the latest.